MegaMosquito/slipstream/README.md

 deepstream-rtsp.py
 deepstream-rtsp.cfg
 ```
-The python code is heavily commented (almost half the files is comment lines):
+The python code is heavily commented (almost half of it is comment lines):
 ```
  $ wc -l deepstream-rtsp.py
 742 deepstream-rtsp.py